Remax Sarnia Services

 In order to ensure that a purchaser will not have to pay for issues with the physical title to the property, the purchaser has two options.
 One of these options must be chosen in every real estate transaction.

-Option 1 is to have a licensed surveyor attend at the property and prepare a survey of the property.
+To have a licensed surveyor attend at the property and prepare a survey of the property.
 The survey will show the property lines along with the buildings and other objects such as fences on the property.
 Your lawyer will review the survey and will give their opinion as to whether the property is free and clear of encumbrances.
 In most cases the buildings and other objects are all within the property lines.
 If they are not, the buyer’s lawyer will request that steps be taken by the seller to remedy the problem.

-Option 2 is for the buyer to purchase a title insurance policy.
+This is for the buyer to purchase a title insurance policy.
 Title insurance is currently used on the vast majority of residential real estate transactions in Ontario.
 This option does not require a survey to be prepared thereby saving the client hundreds of dollars.
 The title insurance policy works in a manner that if a problem is discovered in the future with the title to the property, the insurance provider pays for whatever remedy is necessary to rectify the problem.

 The lawyers at George Murray Shipley Bell LLP have years of experience ensuring smooth real estate transactions for our clients.
 If you have any questions regarding your real estate transaction, do not hesitate to contact Tyler at 519-336-8770.